ngrx/platform/projects/ngrx.io/content/marketing/workshops.md

     <ngrx-contributor json='{"name": "Marko Stanimirović", "picture":"marko.jpg"}'></ngrx-contributor>
     <div class="member-description">Marko Stanimirović is a core member of the NgRx team (contributing since 2020),
         a Google Developer Expert in Angular, and an organizer of the Angular Belgrade group.
-        <p>Marko's contributions include <code>createFeature()</code>, overhaul of the <code>@ngrx/component</code>
+        <p>Marko's contributions include <code>createFeature()</code>, <code>createActionGroup()</code>, functional effects,
-            library, and continuous maintenance of NgRx libraries.</p>
+            overhaul of the <code>@ngrx/component</code> library, and continuous maintenance of NgRx libraries.
-        <p>Additionally, Marko is a lead author of <code>@ngrx/signals</code> library.</p>
+            Additionally, he is a lead author of the <code>@ngrx/signals</code> library.</p>
-        <p>He enjoys contributing to open source software, sharing knowledge through technical articles and talks, and
+        <p>He enjoys contributing to open-source software, sharing knowledge through technical articles and talks, and
             playing guitar.</p>
-        <p>Marko is also a Master of Science in Software Engineering from the University of Belgrade.</p>
+        <p>Marko holds a Master of Science in Software Engineering from the University of Belgrade.</p>
     </div>
 </div>

-## Get on the list
+## Get on the List

 Are current dates not working for you?
 No problem, get on the list and we'll send the update whenever we open any future workshops.
-[Fill up the form.](https://docs.google.com/forms/d/e/1FAIpQLSeDb1I3cwi0vuT_cR8tG_W4yBXUJI2Y65ZlMcMVAWoD0_1Whw/viewform)
+[Fill out the form.](https://docs.google.com/forms/d/e/1FAIpQLSeDb1I3cwi0vuT_cR8tG_W4yBXUJI2Y65ZlMcMVAWoD0_1Whw/viewform)

-## Contact
+## Contact Us

-Do you have a larger team and would like to do an in-person workshop?
+Are you interested in a dedicated in-person or online workshop for your team?
 Any questions about the workshops?
 Please reach out to us directly.

 <ngrx-contact-form></ngrx-contact-form>